What is Hypothyroidism?

 Any change, such as being switched between brand-name and generic or between two different generics, requires additional testing of thyroid hormone levels.
-Many doctors still prefer to use brand-name products, noting that the cost difference between brand and generic thyroid drugs is not substantial.
-Regardless of which type is used, once a patient is stable, doctors generally recommend sticking with one type or brand since potency often varies from one drug to the next.
+Many health care providers still prefer to use brand-name products, noting that the cost difference between brand and generic thyroid drugs is not substantial.
+Regardless of which type is used, once a person's thyroid hormone level is stable, providers generally recommend sticking with one type or brand since potency often varies from one drug to the next.

 Natural Thyroid Hormone.
 Dried powdered thyroid hormone (such as Armour Thyroid, S-P-T, Thyrar, and Thyroid Strong) is made from animal glands.
 It was once the most common form of thyroid therapy, but it is no longer generally recommended because potency varies.
 Some people argue that, with stricter FDA regulations, this natural form is better controlled and may even reduce the risk of developing autoimmunity factors.
 Dried thyroid also contains both T3 and T4 and is favored as a natural treatment by many alternative practitioners.
 However, studies need to be conducted to evaluate its benefits.

 T3 and T4 Combinations.
 Triiodothyronine (T3), the other important thyroid hormone, is not ordinarily prescribed except under special circumstances.
-Most patients respond well to thyroxine (T4) alone, which is converted in the body into T3.
+Most people respond well to thyroxine (T4) alone, which is converted in the body into T3.
 In addition, the use of T3 may cause disturbances in heart rhythms.
-Some patients treated only with thyroxine continue to have mood and memory problems or other symptoms.
+Some people treated only with thyroxine continue to have mood and memory problems or other symptoms, however.

 Combination products containing T4 and T3, such as liotrix (Thyrolar), are available, but there is controversy concerning their benefits.
-Several recent studies report that T3 and T4 together do not work better than T4 alone.
+Research indicates that T3 and T4 together do not work better than T4 alone.
 It does not appear that combination products offer any advantage for normalizing TSH levels.

 Levothyroxine needs to be taken only once a day.
-It is slowly assimilated by body organs, so it usually takes up to 6 weeks before symptoms improve in adults.
-Nevertheless, many patients feel better after 2 to 3 weeks of treatment.
+Although many people feel better after only 2 to 3 weeks of treatment, levothyroxine slowly assimilated by body organs, so it usually takes up to 6 weeks before symptoms improve in adults.
 The speed at which specific symptoms improve varies:

 - Weight loss, less puffiness, and improved pulse usually occur early in the treatment.